lyft/cartography/docs/drift-detect.md

 	`cartography-detectdrift add-shortcut --shortcut second-run --file <unix_timestamp_2>.json`

-	We can even use shortcuts to refer to files when adding shortcuts!
+	We can even use aliases instead of filenames when adding shortcuts!

 	`cartography-detectdrift add-shortcut --shortcut baseline --file most-recent`